 Pupils at Blossom Lower School and Upper House follow the National Curriculum, which has been specially adapted to meet the individual needs of pupils.
 All classes are multi-sensory, there is much over-teaching and each child’s learning style is taken into consideration.
 The school has a multidisciplinary approach to the children’s educational, emotional and physical needs.
 Working alongside the teachers and their assistants are speech and language therapists, occupational therapists, and a physiotherapist.
 Many of our staff have an additional qualification in specific learning difficulties (dyslexia).
-For more information on our extensive dyslexia provision click here.

 All the children who are accepted at Blossom House will have a speech, language and/or communication impairment.
 The very nature of their difficulties will inevitably impact on their ability to access the curriculum which means that its delivery will need to be differentiated in terms of pace, style and content.
 Our Literacy and Numeracy curricula enable the children to progress at their own pace to ensure that they can continue to lay down solid foundations.
 The children will continue to receive highly specialised support so that their ability to cope with the demands of the other areas of the school curriculum is increased.
-Each child has an Individual Education Plan which addresses their individual educational needs and requirements.
+Each child has a termly target which addresses their individual educational needs and requirements.
 Whilst providing a high level of individual and small group specialist support for the children, our aim is to help them develop the skills that are necessary to promote independent learning.

 For more information regarding our curriculum please see our curriculum policy or contact the school office.